MetPX/sarracenia/_sources/Reference/sr3_options.7.rst.txt

 haul links, it is necessary to raise this number, to hide round-trip latency, so a setting of 10 or more may be needed.

+This *subtopic* option should appear after the *prefetch* setting in files for the setting to apply to a given queue.

 queueBind
 ---------